 Some colleges want to maximize their yield, the percentage of admitted students who actually enroll at that school.
 Accordingly, some colleges are less likely to admit students who demonstrate less interest in the college.
 This is an open secret, although the practices at specific colleges are unknown.
-However, some private nonprofit colleges may be more likely to use the student's preference order to influence college admissions decisions, since these colleges place more emphasis on improving their ranking in lists of top colleges.
+However, some private colleges may be more likely to use the student's preference order on other financial aid and admission forms to influence college admissions decisions, since these colleges place more emphasis on improving their ranking in lists of top colleges.